microsoft/pxt-microbit/docs/microbit-org/make-it-code-it.md

-# Make it: code it
+# Make it: code it Examples

 Projects you can try out straight away or code from scratch.